dfinity/response-verification/examples/http-certification/custom-assets/README.md

 }
 ```

-## CEL Expressions
+## CEL expressions

-The CEL expression definition is simpler in the case of assets compared to the [JSON API example](https://internetcomputer.org/docs/current/developer-docs/http-compatible-canisters/serving-json-over-http) as the same CEL expression is used for every asset, including the fallback response.
+The CEL expression definition is simpler in the case of assets compared to the [JSON API example](https://internetcomputer.org/docs/current/developer-docs/http-compatible-canisters/serving-json-over-http) as the same CEL expression is used for every asset including the fallback response.

 ```rust
 lazy_static! {